America’s Top Artists And Craftmakers Set Up Shop On Main Street At Half Moon Bay’s World-Famous ART & Pumpkin Festival

-Spencer Reynolds painting "Final Moment"
+Spencer Reynolds painting "Thunder Rock South"

 “The Half Moon Bay Art & Pumpkin Festival is considered among the premier art shows in the country,” said Dana Hale-Mounier of Pacific Fine Arts, the company that manages the arts and crafts exhibitors.
 “It’s the perfect opportunity to meet and buy from artists actually doing the work.
 Everything you see is handcrafted from beginning to end by each artist … we call it ‘art with soul’ and what’s special is festivalgoers get to take a piece of that home and make it part of their life.”